-The stress of a DUII charge can be overwhelming and incredibly confusing for many people.
-It is important to contact a DUII attorney immediately.
-Although it is a very common charge that many people get, a DUII can have endless consequences.
+The stress of a DUI charge can be overwhelming and incredibly confusing for many people.
+It is important to contact a local DUI lawyer immediately.
+Although it is a very common charge that many people get, a DUI can have endless consequences.
 Let us help you through the process and fight for your rights during every aspect of your case.

 The Common Traffic Stop

-Often times people are initially stopped for speeding, swerving, or any other traffic violation that starts a DUII investigation.
-One of the most common mistakes people make is the admission to the use of alcohol or a controlled substance.
-All that admission does is give the officer grounds to fully initiate a DUII investigation.
-Generally, it starts with an admission or odor of alcohol, but once the officer has a justified belief you will be asked to perform extremely difficult standardized field sobriety tests (SFST).
+Often times people are initially stopped for speeding, swerving, or any number of traffic violations that starts a DUI investigation.
+One of the most common mistakes people make is admitting to the use of alcohol or a controlled substance.
+All that admission does is give the officer grounds to fully initiate a DUI investigation.
+Generally, it starts with admission or odor of alcohol, but as soon as the officer has a justified belief that is objectively reasonable, you will be asked to perform extremely difficult standardized field sobriety tests (SFST).

 The specifics of how each situation unfolds are always different in every case.
-That said, typically when you're arrested for DUII you will usually be taken to the jail/police station and asked to provide a breath sample.
+That said, typically when you're arrested for DUI, you will usually be taken to the jail/police station and asked to provide a breath sample.
 Many people have the question of “Do I have to blow into a breathalyzer?”—The answer is: The police are required to give you a reasonable amount of time to contact an attorney, so call a DUI Lawyer as soon as you can.
 Even if you do not blow, it has been a recent trend for police to obtain a warrant for your blood and have it forcibly drawn and analyzed.
 If you fail a breathalyzer test or refuse to take one, it’s important to understand what your next step is—the DMV hearing.

 The Implied Consent Hearing (aka, the "DMV Hearing")

-After your arrest you will have 10 days to request an implied-consent hearing, or "DMV Hearing," for a BAC failure or refusal.
-The DMV hearing is crucial to your DUII case and suspension of your license.
+After your arrest, you will have 10 days to request an implied-consent hearing, or "DMV Hearing," for a BAC failure or refusal.
+The DMV hearing is crucial to your DUI case and suspension of your license.
 We commonly set these up for our clients who contact us within 10 days of their arrest.

 Your Court Date

 Courts vary greatly on their procedures.
-It is important to hire an attorney that understands the local customs and practices, so that you can be in the best possible position at all times throughout your DUII case.
+It is important to hire a DUI lawyer like Jared who understands the local customs and practices so that you can always be in the best possible position throughout your DUI case.
 It is important to note that you must be present at every court appearance (unless represented by an attorney).

 Some common questions are: